Abortion

 For non-viable pregnancies, where a doctor reasonably predicts that the baby will die during pregnancy or shortly after, abortions should be allowed throughout the entire pregnancy to avoid unnecessary suffering for parents and child.

-#274·Dennis HackethalOP, over 1 year ago
+#274·Dennis HackethalOP, almost 2 years ago

 What happens if only one of two twins is non-viable but abortion would kill both?